 Acousto-Optic Modulator

 During iLIGO and eLIGO, the Pcals used ISOMET 1205C-843 AOMs and ISOMET 230 Series Analog RF Drivers.
 This RF driver model was discontinued so the ISOMET 532C-2-B, which includes a voltage bias adjust, will be used instead.
+This AOM driver will run at 80 MHz and generate about 1.3 W of RF power during operation.
 We will use the ISOMET 1205C-843 modulators for aLIGO

 Control of the input signal into the AOM is discussed in “Overview of Photon Calibrator Electronics” (LIGO-T1100556).